Meet the Bishop

 Bishop Ough has received numerous awards, honors, and professional recognitions.
 In 2009, he was the recipient of the inaugural Social Justice Award from the Columbus Metropolitan Area Church Council.
 He has also published a number of professional and inspirational articles, including a thorough study of the small membership church, Independent, Courageous, Stubborn (Dakotas Episcopal Area Program Staff , 1978), and devotional articles for The Upper Room Disciplines and Weavings.
 Bishop Ough was a contributor to The Spiritual Formation Bible (Zondervan, 1999) and is co-editor of the book The Future of the United Methodist Church: Seven Vision Pathways(Abingdon, 2010).

 Bishop Ough chaired the United Methodist Connectional Table for the 2012 to 2016 quadrennium.
-He is currently in his first year of a two-year term as president of the Council of Bishops.
+He served a two-year term as president of the Council of Bishops 2016-2018.
 He was a delegate to the 1988, 1996, and 2000 General Conferences of the United Methodist Church and to the 1988, 1992, 1996, and 2000 North Central Jurisdiction Conferences.
 He has served as a member of several jurisdictional and general church agencies, most notably the North Central Jurisdiction Committee on Episcopacy, the General Commission on Christian Unity and Interreligious Concerns, the General Commission on the Status and Role of Women, and the General Board of Global Ministries (serving as the agency’s president from 2009 to 2012).
 He was appointed bishop of the Southeast Asia Mission from 2010 to 2015 and has served as the president of the North Central Jurisdiction College of Bishops and chaired the Council of Bishops’ Plan Team on Missional Focus.
 He is a past president of the Ohio Council of Churches.

 The bishop serves on the Board of Trustees for Dakota Wesleyan University and Hamline University and has received an honorary doctorate from Dakota Wesleyan University.